LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

   Details      "Type v,a,r space count equals 1"
  ```
 This is where all the thinking should occur.
-Make sure to make space for the navigator to try to talk (This mean silencing the mob),
+Make sure to make space for the navigator to try to talk (this mean silencing the mob),
 it takes some practice to get right.

 The intention of the navigator should be clear.
 This often means writing an example on the white board,
 an english comment in the code, or a check list in notepad

-Always check that the navigator is doing something and that they moving us toward action.
+Always check that the navigator is doing something and moves us toward action.
+Do not spend much time talking about what to do.
+It is better to do something wrong than nothing at all.
-If they are stuck prod them with questions.
+If they are stuck, prod them with questions.
 If they are discussing, force a **small** decision (we can revisit it later.)

 Two great questions to ask are